 The Transition Stirling Tool Library works just like an ordinary library, except instead of borrowing books, all sorts of tools and other equipment are available to borrow.
 The project runs Repair Cafe events, where a variety of items including tools and electronic equipment can be repaired for free.
 They also run workshops on furniture refurbishment, sewing, mending, growing, cooking, foraging and more.
 The Transition Stirling Tool Library is supported by a grant of £145,241 from the Climate Challenge Fund and includes maximum funding of £48,195 from the European Regional Development Fund

-As Part of their Waste Not Want project, Kinning Park Complex are re-purposing plastic from food and drinks packaging into earrings and buttons.
-Waste Not Want is funded through the Scottish Government's Climate Challenge Fund with a grant of £133,080 which includes a maximum contribution of £47,371 from the European Regional Development Fund.
+As Part of their Waste Not Want project in 2017/18, Kinning Park Complex re-purposed plastic from food and drinks packaging into earrings and buttons.
+Waste Not Want was funded through the Scottish Government's Climate Challenge Fund with a grant of £133,080 which included a maximum contribution of £47,371 from the European Regional Development Fund.

 You can watch a video of the plastic mould in action below.

 A community reuse space has been opened in Falkirk through the Revive Falkirk project, which is run by Forth Environment Link, with the support of a grant from the Scottish Government's Climate Challenge Fund.